cidkagenow/speedrunstark/README.md

 - 📃`ETHERSCAN_API_KEY` variable in `packages/hardhat/.env` with your generated API key.
 You can get your key [here](https://etherscan.io/myapikey).

 > 💬 Hint: It's recommended to store env's for nextjs in Vercel/system env config for live apps and use .env.local for local testing.

 ---

-## Checkpoint 6: 📜 Contract Verification

-Run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

-👉 Search this address on Etherscan to get the URL you submit to 🏃‍♀️[SpeedRunStark.com](https://speedrunstark.com/).

----